-- 15) You want to know the average weight of the members of your family.population; You have access to all of the members of your family. - 16) You want to know the number of grocery stores in Florida that carry your favorite cereal.
+- 15) You want to know the average weight of the members of your family. - 16) You want to know the number of grocery stores in Florida that carry your favorite cereal.

 Make a box-and-whisker plot for the data.